dyna-dot/managing-security-incidents/README.md

 In this Code Pattern, we will showcase a methodology in which we will be creating `speed` and `location` related offences on IBM QRadar which will later be sent to `abc` and `xyz` organization on IBM Resilient Incident Response Platform respectively, using our `QRadar-Resilient Integration` Application.

-When the reader has completed this Code Pattern, they will understand how to:
+When the readers have completed this Code Pattern, they will understand how to:

 * Access the offences from IBM QRadar using Rest API.
 * Create incidents on IBM Resilient using Rest API.